China, Pa. teachers, and a ‘cult-like’ culture: Why Dave McCormick’s time at Bridgewater, the world’s largest hedge fund, matters for his Senate run

 Bridgewater at one point managed almost $5 billion for PSERS, making it the largest money manager for the pension fund, and the Connecticut firm became a symbol of the rise and controversial fall of the state’s love affair with hedge funds.

-PSERS paid Bridgewater almost $700 million in fees over over the years, The Inquirer has reported.
+PSERS paid Bridgewater almost $700 million in fees over the years, The Inquirer has reported.
 Citing disappointing returns, the pension fund had voted to pull all of its money out of Bridgewater’s hedge fund products by 2022.

-Former State Treasurer Joe Torsella sat on the PSERS board and was an outspoken critic of its reliance on hedge funds.
+Former state Treasurer Joe Torsella sat on the PSERS board and was an outspoken critic of its reliance on hedge funds.
 The pension fund’s staff went on lavish trips with Bridgewater leaders, leading to a “capture of the thinking at PSERS,” the Democrat said in an interview.

 “PSERS was unduly important to Bridgewater, and on the PSERS side there was way too much of an acolyte mentality to the gospel” of Bridgewater, Torsella said.
 “It was a very bad deal for Pennsylvania and a very good deal for Bridgewater.”